Domains of the Earth

 Q52.
 Write short note on

-Atlantic Ocean, Arctic Ocean and Indian Ocean
+Atlantic Ocean, Artic Ocean and Indian Ocean

 Atlantic Ocean is the second largest Ocean in the world.
 It is ‘S’ shaped.
 It